Submissions

 Authors must be listed in the following order: first full name, middle name initials (if applicable), and full family name.

-Author affiliations: Each author must list an associated department, university, organizational affiliation, address, city and country, and ORCiD links which are mandatory for every author.
-Do not provide ORCiDs on the Cover Page but in the 'Contributors' part in the online system.
+Author affiliations: Each author must list an associated department, university, organizational affiliation, address, city, and country.
+ORCiD links must only be provided in the 'Contributors' part of the online system.

 Corresponding author: One author, designated as the corresponding author must provide an email address that will be published if the article is accepted.